KominoStyle/Twitch-StopUnfollow/README.md

 1. Click your Twitch avatar and select **Stop Unfollow**.
 2. Use the modal to add channels or remove them from the list.
+3. Use the **Import List** button to paste multiple names at once.
-3. The Unfollow button will be disabled when visiting any saved channel.
+4. The Unfollow button will be disabled when visiting any saved channel.
-4. The modal can be dragged around and closed with the **×** in the header.
+5. The modal can be dragged around and closed with the **×** in the header.
-5. When a newer version is published a notice with an **Install** button appears inside the Stop Unfollow menu; click it to open the latest script.
+6. When a newer version is published a notice with an **Install** button appears inside the Stop Unfollow menu; click it to open the latest script.

 ## License